RandomcodeDev/purpl-engine/FalseKing.md

-The game will (should approval from the necessary parties be obtained) be available on Steam, as well as all major console platforms at the time of release.
+The game will (should approval from the necessary parties be obtained) be available on Steam, as well as all major console platforms at the time of release (presently, Xbox Series X|S, Nintendo Switch, and PlayStation 5).
 Mobile devices (phones/tablets) might be supported at some point.
 The target price is around 20 Canadian dollars, though a free version for PC may exist, as player enjoyment is a higher priority than money (within reason).
-The game will be available in English, with French, Russian, and simplified Chinese translations being possibilities.
+The game will be available in English, with French and other translations being possibilities.

 ## Gameplay